21st International Static Analysis Symposium

 - Conference: September 11-13, 2014

-Information concerning registration and accommodation will be provided here in due course.
+Information concerning registration and accommodation can be found on a separate page.

 Munich is the lively capital of Bavaria.
 Close to the alps, Munich hosts three universities and a variety of touristic attractions.
-These include museums such as the German museum for technology and science, several first class theaters as well as historical monuments built by the bavarian kings who took a keen interest in art, construction and collection.
+These include museums such as the German museum for technology and science, several first class theaters as well as historical monuments built by the bavarian kings who took a keen interest in art, construction and collection.web site of the Static Analysis Symposia hosted by IMDEA Software Institute.

 Ahmed Bouajjani, LIAFA, University Paris Diderot, France